 - Beige Prose: Rizwan's letter to Mandira.

 - Beta Couple: Rizwan's brother, Zakir, and his wife.

 - Bilingual Bonus: The African-American church that Rizwan ends in is called Church of Rock.

-- Brown Note: Part of what led to Rizwan being diagnosed with Asperger's Syndrome was the discovery that the color yellow is this for him.
+- Brown Note: Part of what led to Rizwan being diagnosed with Asperger Syndrome was the discovery that he hates the color yellow.

-- Chekhov's Skill: As a kid Rizwan figured out a way to get rid of flood water.
-Guess who happens to come in handy when a nice lady who befriended him is stuck in a flood...
+- Chekhov's Skill: As a kid, Rizwan figured out a way to get rid of flood water, which happens to come in handy when a nice lady who befriended him is stuck in a flood.

 - Closer to Earth: Mandira is this for Rizwan until her son is killed and she understandably flips out.

 - The Comically Serious: Rizwan is too literal-minded and so serious that he becomes funny.